Taveta, Kenya: Location

 Taveta town is wedged into a projection of Kenyan territory bordered on the north and west by Tanzania.

-The town lies at the border with Tanzania, directly across from the town of Holili.
-This is approximately 111 km, by road, west of Voi, the nearest large town, on the Arusha–Holili–Taveta–Voi Road.
-This lies approximately 305 km, by road southeast of Nairobi, the capital and largest city in Kenya.
+The town lies on the border with Tanzania, directly across from the town of Holili.
+Approximately 111 km, by road, west of Voi, the nearest large town, on the Arusha–Holili–Taveta–Voi Road.
+Taveta is approximately 305 km, by road southeast of Nairobi.
 The coordinates of the town are:3°23'44.0"S, 37°40'34.0"E (Latitude:-3.395565; Longitude:37.676113).
 In addition to Mount Kilimanjaro, Taveta also enjoys proximity to Lake Chala, a volcanic freshwater lake of extraordinary depth.

 Etymology

 According to Claud Hollis (1901), the name "Taveta" originates from the local people known as the Watuweta or Watubheta, who have lived in the area since the 16th century.
-These communities primarily settled along the banks of the River Lumi and in the Taveta Forest, which once extended across regions such as Mboghoni, Seriangabo (Kititoni), Msengoni, Njoro, Msheghesheni, Mkuyuni, and Miereni.
+Taveta, historically,was divided into two,Malaboru(upper Taveta) and Malakaolu (Lower Taveta).These communities primarily settled along the banks of the River Lumi and in the Taveta Forest, which once extended across regions such as Mboghoni, Seriangabo (Kititoni), Msengoni, Njoro, Msheghesheni, Mkuyuni, and Miereni.
 The forest reached the swamps near Lake Jipe and the area surrounding Kitobo Forest.

 Hollis writes that the natives pronounced the name as "Tuweta", which in the local dialect means "passing in the plain".
 This reflects the geographical nature of Taveta, which lies in a flat plain at the foot of Mount Kilimanjaro.
 In the Kitubheta dialect, "passing by" is said as "Kubhetia", from which the words "Tubheta" or "Tuweta" derive.
 The British, unable to pronounce the local term correctly, recorded the name as "Taveta".